Create your first Entropy app on EVM

 Users will invoke the request

-method to initiate a coin flip with a request fee and passes in a userRandomNumber
+method to initiate a coin flip, paying a fee in the process.

 event with a sequenceNumber